“`html

 Inheritance Tax (IHT) can significantly reduce the wealth passed on to your loved ones.
-Without careful planning, up to 40% of your estate could go to HMRC instead of your family.
+Without careful planning, up to 40% of your estate above the nil rate band could go to HMRC instead of your family.
+With the nil rate band frozen at £325,000 since 2009 — and confirmed frozen until at least April 2031 — more ordinary homeowners are being caught by IHT than ever before.

 We understand that protecting your estate from unnecessary inheritance tax is a concern for many British homeowners.
+The average home in England is now worth around £290,000, which means even a modest estate with a property and some savings can easily breach the threshold.
 By making informed decisions and taking advantage of available exemptions, you can significantly reduce your inheritance tax liability.

 Our team of specialists is here to help you safeguard your legacy.
-We offer expert guidance on legal inheritance tax planning to ensure you can leave more for your loved ones.
+We offer expert guidance on lawful inheritance tax planning to ensure you can leave more for your loved ones.
+As Mike Pugh, founder of MP Estate Planning, puts it: “Trusts are not just for the rich — they’re for the smart.”
 Want to protect your estate?
 Fill out our contact form, call us at 0117 440 1555, or book a call with us today.

 Key Takeaways

-• Our team is here to provide you with personalised support and guidance.
+- Our team is here to provide you with personalised support and guidance tailored to your circumstances.

 Understanding Inheritance Tax: The Basics